Why Is My Partner Pulling Away- Could It Be Avoidant Attachment Style?

 6. Take action and follow-through: Based on what he tells you, it is important that you follow up consistently to meet his needs and check in to make sure he is feeling heard and fulfilled.

-7. Seek Support: Consider couples therapy or individual counseling to navigate these dynamics effectively.
-Professional guidance can offer tools to bridge the gap in communication and understanding, and manage different attachment styles.
+7. Seek Support: Consider couples therapy or other professional support to navigate these dynamics effectively.
+Professional guidance can offer tools to bridge the gap in communication and understanding, and manage different attachment styles in relationships.

 Dr. Lisa